anand0xff/TudorArms/README.md

 **Extend shut-off valve life and control your heat better!**

-*Help extend our boiler life, saving you as well as TA money*
+*Help extend our boiler life, saving you and TA money*

 ### Regulator Valves
 #### Old rocket nose cone regulator  &  Replacement new regulator
-*side by side pics, with names & URLs in captions, current web price).*
+*side by side pics, with names & URLs in captions, current web price*

 *Point out possible plaster damp near valve (leaks happen at the top - detectable with a finger held just above it when steam's up)*

-#### How many of these do you have?
-Hoffman #1A __ Vent Rite #1__
+#### How many Hoffman #1A and Vent Rite #1 valves do you have?
 ![Valves](RadiatorValvesTxt.jpg)

- (I can't see
-  many residents doing this.
-We could arrange a single plumber visit with cost sharing)
+ *I can't see many residents doing this.
+We could arrange a single plumber visit with cost sharing)*
 #### Replacing these is best done when the heat isn't running (for safety's sake):
 - Close the radiator's shut off valve
 - Remove its cover if it has one